newville/pyshortcuts/doc/index.rst

 will often get presented in a Start Menu for windowing desktop themes that use a one.

-On all platforms, the shortcuts created on the Deskop or Start Menu can be put either directly onto the Desktop / Start Menu or in a sub-folder of the Desktop / Start Menu.
+On all platforms, the shortcuts created on the Desktop or Start Menu can be put either directly onto the Desktop / Start Menu or in a sub-folder of the Desktop / Start Menu.
 Shortcuts can have a custom icon (`.ico` files on Windows or Linux, or `.icns` files on macOS) specified, defaulting to a Python icon